 Although not directly related to the administration of the Internet for operational purposes, the assignment of Internet domain names (and IP addresses) is the subject of some controversy and a lot of current activity.
 Internet hosts use a hierarchical naming structure comprising a top-level domain (TLD), domain and subdomain (optional), and host name.
 The IP address space, and all TCP/IP-related numbers, have historically been managed by the Internet Assigned Numbers Authority (IANA).
 Domain names are assigned by the TLD naming authority; until April 1998, the Internet Network Information Center (InterNIC) had overall authority of these names, with NICs around the world handling non-U.S. domains.
 The InterNIC was also responsible for the overall coordination and management of the Domain Name System (DNS), the distributed database that reconciles host names and IP addresses on the Internet.

-The InterNIC is an interesting example of the recent changes in the Internet.
-Since early 1993, Network Solutions, Inc. (NSI) operated the registry tasks of the InterNIC on behalf of the NSF and had exclusive registration authority for the .com, .org, .net, and .edu domains.
+The InterNIC is an interesting example of the changes that occurred in the Internet during the early days of commercialization and the withdrawl of the NSF from the network operation.
+Starting in early 1993, Network Solutions, Inc. (NSI) operated the registry tasks of the InterNIC on behalf of the NSF and had exclusive registration authority for the .com, .org, .net, and .edu domains.
 NSI's contract ran out in April 1998 and was extended several times because no other agency was in place to continue the registration for those domains.
-In October 1998, it was decided that NSI would remain the sole administrator for those domains but that a plan needed to be put into place so that users could register names in those domains with other firms.
+In October 1998, it was decided that NSI would remain the sole administrator for those domains but that a plan needed to be put into place so that users could register names with other firms (pending final approval from the domain administrator).
 In addition, NSI's contract was extended to September 2000, although the registration business was opened to competition in June 1999.
-Nevertheless, when NSI's original InterNIC contract expired, IP address assignments moved to a new entity called the American Registry for Internet Numbers (ARIN).
+In addition, when NSI's original InterNIC contract expired, IP address assignments moved to a new entity called the American Registry for Internet Numbers (ARIN).
 (And NSI itself was purchased by VeriSign in March 2000.)

 The newest body to handle governance of global Top Level Domain (gTLD) registrations is the Internet Corporation for Assigned Names and Numbers (ICANN).
 Formed in October 1998, ICANN is the organization designated by the U.S. National Telecommunications and Information Administration (NTIA) to administer the DNS.
 Although surrounded in some early controversy (which is well beyond the scope of this paper!), ICANN has received wide industry support.
 ICANN has created several Support Organizations (SOs) to create policy for the administration of its areas of responsibility, including domain names (DNSO), IP addresses (ASO), and protocol parameter assignments (PSO).